SRI-AIC/valet/docs/ValetRules.md

 cases where a human reader can point to a small number of dominant expression motifs for the targeted information.

+The core of Valet Rules is a text matching rule language that provides the following kinds of statement:
+* **Import** statements allow you to put rule statements into multiple files and reference one file from another.
+* **Phrase** statements define regular expressions over input text tokens.
+* **Parse** statements define regular expressions over input text dependency tree edge labels.
+* **Token test** statements define how phrase and parse statement regular expressions match individual tokens or edge labels.
+* **Coordinator** statements provide various important additional kinds of functionality.
+* **Frame** statements enable pulling together information into a key-value "dictionary".

 ## Documentation

-For installation, see [`README.md`](README.md) in the project root directory.
+For installation, see [`README.md`](../README.md) in the project root directory.

-For all other documentation, including usage, terminology, rule language syntax, programming API, and planned enhancements, see the pages linked below, which may be found in the same directory as this file.
+For all other documentation, including usage, rule language syntax and terminology, programming API, and planned enhancements, see the pages linked below, which may be found in the same directory as this file.

+NOTE: The first three sections under "Usage" below refer to legacy tools that are not completely up to date and may not presently work without modification.
+(There are some additional, as yet undocumented, scripts that are up to date.)
+The Valet Rules GUI is now typically used almost exclusively instead of the old Console script.
+Many of the planned enhancements mentioned below have already been implemented.

 * [Usage](VRUsage.md)
   * [Command-line script](VRScript.md)